rsksmart/devportal-1.0/content/rsk-devportal/rif/rollup/dev-reference/sdk.md

 const erc20Id = await rbtcProxy.resolveTokenId('0xFab46E002BbF0b4509813474841E0716E6730136');
 ```

-> See configuration examples for how to deploy to different Rootstock networks using the RIF Rollup [Starter Kit](../../walkthrough).
+> See [configuration examples](#connecting-to-rif-rollup-network) for how to deploy to different Rootstock networks.